ljl-covid/links/README.md

 * [Coronainfo](https://coronainfo.xyz/) has comparison charts with other diseases
 * [Offloop.net's COVID19](https://offloop.net/covid19/) has comparison charts for countries (take note of all the buttons)
 * [Google's simple tracker](https://google.org/crisisresponse/covid19-map) with data sourced from Wikipedia
+* [CovidStat](https://covidstat.info/), a clean-looking worldwide map and tracker with number data of serious patients where available
 * [Flatten The Curve](https://flattenthecurve.co.nz/), with graphs that compare the epidemic progression in different countries
 * [nCoV Tracker](https://vac-lshtm.shinyapps.io/ncov_tracker/) has a map with an (animated) timeline
 * [Global Kaggle Data's dashboard](https://covid19-dash.herokuapp.com/), another animated dashboard